sabinshrestha1110/thegenmedia/README.md

-# thegenmedia-website
+# The Gen Media – Official Website

-Official website for The Gen Media: Institute and Studio.
+This repository contains the source code for the official website of **The Gen Media: Institute and Studio**.

+The website includes:
+- Institute information
+- Courses and training details
+- Studio branding & marketing services
+- Portfolio and works showcase
+- Team profiles
+- Contact and inquiry pages

+Deployed using **Cloudflare Pages**.